UCSC-REAL/DS2/README.md

 ### 🧩 Step 1.
 LLM-prompt-based rating

 In this project, we use three labeling models to generate rating scores, including GPT-4o-mini, Mistral-7B-Instruct-v0.3, LLaMA-3.1-8B-Instruct.
-One can obtain the LLM-generated rating score by:
+One can obtain the LLM-generated rating scores by:
 ```bash
 #Open-source LLMs
 cd LLM_scoring && bash scoring.sh